IvannaZimina/Landing-page-with-adaptive-web-layout/README.md

 HTML, CSS (stretching style), Pixel perfect.

 ## Description
-There was practiced coding in HTML and using different styles and Pixel perfect plugin in browser to match the original design.
+Coding in HTML with using custom styles and Pixel perfect plugin in browser to match the original design was practiced.

 ## Environment
 Clone project to your machine.
 Use LiveServer plugin in VS code to run web-app.